jgwhite/upload-sandbox/README.md

 # Upload Sandbox

-An example of implementing direct upload to S3 in an Ember app.
+Thoughts on implementing direct upload to S3 in an Ember app.

-## Architecture

-- Ember app with FileProxy object
-- Rack app with AWS credentials

 ## File Proxy Mixins